liviaalvzs/covid-data/README.md

-# Dados Covid 🦠
+## Covid Data 🦠
-#### Interface criada com python, pandas, stremalit e plotly para exibição de gráfico interativo com informações sobre a COVID no Brasil.
-Resultado final:
+Interface created with Python, Pandas, Streamlit, and Plotly to display an interactive chart with COVID information in Brazil.
 ![resultado](projeto_final.png)